 And we have to remember to get them outside.

-We return to the Androscoggin a.
+We return to the Androscoggin a bit later.

 Right now we head west.